kaleb-ries/sonic-project/README.md

 * Escape goes to the previous menu
 * Backspace goes to the main menu
 * Space bar says the current item
+* Home goes to the top of a menu
+* End goes to the bottom of the menu
+* Page up goes up in a menu by 5 items
+* Page down goes down in a menu by 5 items

 # Issues
 * Visual elements have not been added, and there is no guide to navigating the audio interface